-The District is indebted to the Oklahoma Office of Rural Development on one note obtained for previously extensive extensions and the current water system.
-The outstanding principal balance owed on the note decreased from \$16,055 to \$4,099 during the 2013 fiscal year.
-The \$250,000 note, at 3.75% interest, is scheduled to be paid off in 2014.
+The District was indebted to the Oklahoma Office of Rural Development on one note obtained for previously extensive extensions and the current water system.
+The outstanding principal balance owed on the note decreased from \$4,099 to \$0 during the 2014 fiscal year.
 The District has satisfied the required reserve account balance required by the loan.